Boston Personal Injury Lawyer

 Types of Injury Cases Our Boston Personal Injury Attorneys Handle

 It can be difficult to know if a lawyer practices the type of law you need help with.
+Some attorneys focus on a few specific types of accidents that may not apply in your case.
 At the Law Office of John J. Sheehan, we can help people with most types of injury cases, from car accidents to slip and falls to serious work injuries.
 Some of the most common cases we handle are discussed below, but our Boston personal injury lawyers also handle other types of injury cases as well.

 While these could fall under the category of “car accidents,” truck accidents often involve a more aggressive approach because you have to deal not only with the driver and the insurance companies, but also the trucking company.
 Many trucking companies seek to protect their drivers with high-power legal teams while at the same time putting drivers at risk with overloaded trucks, overworked drivers, worn-out tires, and other dangerous business practices that lead to trucking accidents.